HCM (Hypertrophic Cardiomyopathy)

 - To assess coronary anatomy and degree of obstruction

-- Medications, including beta-blockers and calcium channel blockers, are prescribed to reduce chest pain and other symptoms, especially during exercise
+- Medications, including beta-blockers and calcium channel blockers, to reduce chest pain and other symptoms, especially during exercise

 - Alcohol septal ablation

 - Myectomy, which reduces left ventricle septum thickness